ayaabdelsalam91/TS-Interpretability-Benchmark/README.md

 ## Usage:
--The code for the benchmark is available under Scripts folder to run full benchmark run ```python run_benchmark.py``` -MNIST experiments and TSR under MNIST Experiments
+- The code for the benchmark is available under Scripts folder to run full benchmark run ```python run_benchmark.py```
+- MNIST experiments and TSR under MNIST Experiments